dalet, Sinaitic HebrewAside:

 I had only a vague sense of what I was doing (a subconscious awareness of the influence of the religious training I had rejected), but the grace of God was sufficient for each day on the homeless road.
 Wandering about, here and there, I had much plans.
 The story of the journey that led to the Crown Diamond revelation is written here.
 Simultaneously with the revelation, I was led to the companionship of two spiritual men with their own visions, and the three of us spurred each other along our separate paths.

-On the threshold of a new understanding of scripture and the ways of hy, I was led by the Inward Breath into a close relationship with Michael Murphy, a student of both Jewish and Christian kabbalah, or "qabalah," as it is sometimes rendered into English.
-Understood as "tradition," kabbalah is the study of the oral, apocryphal, and pseudepigraphical traditions of the remnant, from the time of Moses to the present; and most kabbalistic works evidence a great reverence for the accepted, written canons, and for all teachings in which they perceive faces of Truth.
+On the threshold of a new understanding of scripture and the ways of hy, I was led by the Inward Breath into a close relationship with Michael Murphy, a student of both Jewish and Christian kabbalah, or "cabala," as it is sometimes rendered into English.
+Understood as "tradition," kabbalah is the study of the oral, apocryphal, and pseudo-Epigraphic traditions of the remnant, from the time of Moses to the present; and most Kabbalistic works evidence a great reverence for the accepted, written canons, and for all teachings in which they perceive faces of Truth.

 Shortly after meeting Michael and his family, I was led to friendship with Shmuel Wahli, a gifted student of messianic Judaism.
 A shaliach--one sent for a specific spiritual purpose, Shmuel's work is centered on understandings derived from knowledge of Sinaitic Hebrew.
 Paleo, as it is called, became a key element in my spiritual progress, also; and much of my work is a direct result of Shmuel's influence.